SiteGround vs DreamHost: which WordPress provider is better?

 As you can see, the conversation start is not immediate – SiteGround makes sure that you get to the right person from the start.
 That being said, the help widget is very helpful, and all the agents that I reached were helpful and professional.

 Let’s move on to DreamHost.
-Because my schedule is at odds with its live chat window, I kept getting redirected to DreamHost ticket support.
+For some reason, I kept getting redirected to DreamHost ticket support.
 It was frustrating at first, but the resolution ended up better than I expected.

 DreamHost addressed most of my concerns within an hour via email.
 I particularly like that their agents were able to solve my problems with minimal input from my end.